ENABLING PEER GOVERNANCE AND RISK MANAGEMENT

 Further, when purchasing insurance independently, IFCs can pay almost $6,000 for council coverage and more than $2,600 (and often much higher) for stand-alone event coverage.
-The NIC’s IFC Insurance Program offers immediate savings, as pricing is tiered based on the number of IFC chapters and starts at $599/yr.
+The NIC’s IFC Insurance Program offers immediate savings, as pricing is tiered based on the number of IFC chapters.

 TO JOIN THE IFC INSURANCE PROGRAM, YOUR IFC MUST HAVE PAID ITS ANNUAL NIC DUES.
 LEARN MORE ABOUT HOW THE NIC CAN PROVIDE SUPPORT TO YOUR FRATERNITY COMMUNITY.

 “The NIC insurance program will be half the cost the Illinois IFC has been paying!
 Carrying insurance coverage for IFC events and peer monitoring program is just good practice and an outstanding service that the NIC can now provide to the local campus Interfraternity Councils.”

 Senior Assistant Dean of Students, Fraternity & Sorority Affairs

 University of Illinois at Urbana-Champaign